Darkness to Light Home Page

 But when I got my bearings on that book and at a good stopping point, I put it on hold and began work on something I have been wanting to do.
 On December 3, 2016, I started going over all of my previously written books, except for the seven volumes of my Analytical-Literal Translation of the Bible (ALT).
 I will proofread each book twice, once via the MS Word files and once via the PDF files I send in to my publisher.

-As I do this proofreading, I will correct typos, update the formatting, update the appendixes, and make minor other changes.
+As I do this proofreading, I will correct typos, update the formatting, update the appendixes, and make other minor changes.
 But most of these updates will not be full new editions; more like Edition 1.1 or 2.1.
 One exception to this was my Creationist Diet book.
 The First Edition was published in 2000 and was out of date in many respects, so it required a full update and is labeled Second Edition, with the new subtitle of A Comprehensive Guide Bible and Science Based Nutrition.

 Another exception requiring a full update was my book The Bible and Sexual Relationships Issues.
 I expanded that one small book to a two-volume set.
 Both volumes have the new title of God’s Sex Plan.
 The subtitles are: Volume One: What the Old Testament Teaches About Human Sexuality and Volume Two: What the New Testament Teaches About Human Sexuality.
 That set is now finished.